ANNarchy/ANNarchy/docs/manual/StructuralPlasticity.rst

         creating = "pre.mean_r * post.mean_r > 0.7 : proba = 0.5, w = 1.0"
     )

 The condition can make use of any pre- or post-synaptic variable, but NOT synaptic variables, as they obviously do not exist yet.
-Global parameters (defined with the ``postsynaptic`` flag) can nevertheless be used.
+Global parameters (defined with the ``post-synaptic`` flag) can nevertheless be used.

 Several flags can be passed to the expression: